taylor-made/pihut-xmastree-advent/README.md

 # The Pi Hut Xmas Tree Advent Calendar
-A Python program to display an advent calendar using LEDs on The Pi Hut's 3D Xmas Tree for Raspberry Pi.
+A Python program to display an advent calendar using LEDs on The Pi Hut's 3D Xmas Tree for Raspberry Pi 🎄

+The LED for the current day now flashes so it's easier to see!
+Thanks to **mfraser** for the suggestion 👍

 ![Xmas Tree](xmas-tree.jpg)